July 10, 2019

-Everyone has competitors, and most companies think they have a good feeling for where they stack up via tracking sales and viewing data and other metrics.
-However, if your company is winning your marketplace, do you know why, and, more importantly, do you know if your competitive advantage is sustainable in the long term?
+Everyone has competitors, and most companies think they have a good feeling for where they stack up against their competitors via tracking sales, viewing data, and other metrics.
+However, if your company is winning your marketplace, do you know why?
+And, more importantly, do you know if your competitive advantage is sustainable in the long term?

-It seems that either companies are so obsessed with their competition that they become paralyzed by following their every move, or they don’t really know who their competition is and then get blindsided when the competition comes in and disrupts their marketplace.
+It seems that either companies are so obsessed with their competition that they become paralyzed by following their every move, or they don’t really know who their competition is and then get blindsided when the competition disrupts the marketplace.

-In today’s fierce, competitive environment, a company must perform the delicate balance of deeply knowing its true brand essence while also having an acute awareness of its competitors.
-And while the focus on consumers and having self-awareness of your own company is most important, tipping the scale too far in one direction or the other will have negative consequences.
+In today’s fierce environment, a company must perform the delicate balance of deeply knowing its true brand essence while also having an acute awareness of its competitors.
+Though a focus on consumers and having self-awareness of your company is most important, tipping the scale too far in one direction or the other will have negative consequences.
 You should know who your competition is, but you cannot become too myopic in your focus on them.